 Van Cliburn's triumph in the First Tchaikovsky Competition in Moscow in 1958, during the Cold War, inspired the creation of a namesake competition, to be held in Fort Worth, Texas.

 Moscow Nights, published by HarperCollins, used materials from the Van Cliburn Piano Competition Archive and many other sources.
 Author Nigel Cliff takes us back to 1958, when Van Cliburn won the first Tchaikovsky Competition in Moscow, despite tensions between the U.S. and the U.S.S.R.
 Samples can be read online at HarperCollins and Amazon.
 Also out from Knopf is Stuart Isacoff's When the World Stopped to Listen: Van Cliburn's Cold War Triumph.
+Produced at the time of Cliburn's Tchaikovsky win, Abram Chasin's The Van Cliburn Legend is another must-read.

 In a foreword from the 1962 competition program Van Cliburn spoke modestly about his role in the competition's creation.